Have you ever had a bottle of nail polish for a very long time and wondered if it was still good to use?.

 Does Nail Polish & Gel Polish Expire

-Firstly, it’s important to understand that there are many kinds of nail polishes with each having a different chemical formula.
+But it’s important to understand that there are many kinds of nail polishes with each having a different chemical formula.

 Now, most nail polishes don’t expire or go bad like how expiration or spoilage is conventionally thought of.

-But the main problem that all nail polishes have is that their mixture tends to settle and separate if they have not been used for a long time.
+The main problem that all nail polishes have is that their mixture tends to settle and separate if they have not been used for a long time.

 What’s the Expiration Date of Nail Polish & Gel Polish